Maye’s 5 TDs lead No. 21 North Carolina to 42-24 win vs Pitt

 THE TAKEAWAY

-North Carolina: Maye's stat line (34 completions and 388 yards passing) was once again efficient, and the wideout duo of Greene and Downs showed that teams have to account for multiple weapons in UNC's passing game.
+North Carolina: Maye (34 completions for 388 yards) was efficient again, and the wideout duo of Greene and Downs showed that opposing teams have to account for multiple weapons in UNC's passing game.

+While Green enjoyed a career night, Downs also caught a pair of touchdown passes and finished with 102 yards receiving, his third 100-yard outing of the year.

+''Just down in the locker room we were talking about it,'' Green said. ''He was like, `You're helping me out,' and I was like, `We brothers.'
+You know what it is.''

 UP NEXT